mgrauer/booklist/index.md

 * WIP Good Strategy Bad Strategy
 * WIP The Outsiders
 * WIP Sam Walton, Made in America
+* WIP In Over Our Heads: The Mental Demands of Modern Life, by Robert Kegan, 1994; 355p
+* WIP How to Use Financial Statments: A Guide to Understanding the Numbers, by James Bandler, 1994; 142p
 * WIP Modern Software Engineering
 * WIP The Seven Habits of Highly Effective People
 * WIP The Anatomy of Fascism